blakej11/blakej11.github.io/meals/elbulli/index.md

 The "egg", after piercing with a spoon.

 ![](40-0715.jpg#center)
-### Rachel's course 19: "mejillones de roca con 'gargillou' de algas" <br />
-  ("Rock mussels with 'gargillou' of seaweed")
+### Rachel's course 19: "mejillones de roca con 'gargillou' de algas" ("Rock mussels with 'gargillou' of seaweed")

 Mussels wrapped in tangy "ravioli", with seawater juice and some oceanic/"fines herbes" herbs.
 Rachel thought the tanginess and the oceanic